0xInfty/Autoguided/README.md

 ### Training the toy model with AJEST or random data selection

-This repository now contains an implementation of JEST as described by Evans, Parthasarathy et al. on ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.17711).
+This repository now contains an implementation of JEST as described by Evans et al. on ["Data curation via joint example selection further accelerates multimodal learning"](https://dl.acm.org/doi/10.5555/3737916.3742401).

 A toy model can be trained using autoguided JEST (AJEST) running...